Board of Directors

 Mr. Lee’s team focused on providing solutions to help businesses better understand their customers via social media, mobile behavior and real-time access to consumer information, leveraging analytics to optimize customer communication and engagement.

 The Enterprise Marketing Management Group at IBM was formed following the acquisition of Unica in 2010, a recognized leader in marketing software where Mr. Lee was the founder and Chief Executive Officer.
 Mr. Lee co-founded Unica in 1992, and the company went public in 2005, growing to nearly 600 employees before merging with IBM in 2010.
 Before co-founding Unica, he held senior positions with Digital Equipment Corporation, the Massachusetts Institute of Technology (MIT) Lincoln Laboratory and the MIT Media Labs.
 Mr. Lee has served as an Executive in Residence (XIR) and Partner of General Catalyst Partners, a venture capital firm, since April of 2013.
 Mr. Lee holds a B.S. and M.S. in electrical engineering and computer science from the Massachusetts Institute of Technology and an MBA from Babson College.

 Ms. McGlynn joined the Vertex Board in May 2011.
-She is the President and Chief Executive Officer of the International AIDS Vaccine Initiative (IAVI), a global not-for-profit organization whose mission is to ensure the development of safe, effective and accessible HIV vaccines for use throughout the world.
+She served as the President and Chief Executive Officer of the International AIDS Vaccine Initiative (IAVI), a global not-for-profit organization whose mission is to ensure the development of safe, effective and accessible HIV vaccines for use throughout the world, from 2011 through 2015.
 Read more

 Prior to becoming CEO of IAVI, she served as President, Global Vaccines and Infectious Diseases, for Merck & Co., Inc. In her nearly three decades at Merck, Ms. McGlynn held a number of leadership roles focused on marketing, sales and managed care activities for Merck’s portfolio of medicines.
 She is a director at Air Products and Amicus Therapeutics, and she is a member of the National Industrial Advisory Committee at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences.